DrH-HuyNguyenDinh/FPGA-based-Scientific-Calculator/README.md

 ### Function Plotter (Graphic Mode)
 Real-time plotting of mathematical functions on the ST7920 LCD.

-This project was developed as a Graduation Thesis in Circuit and Hardware System Area
+This project was developed as a Graduation Project in Circuit and Hardware System Area